-Protein type: Protein kinase, Ser/Thr (non-receptor); Other group; AUR family
+Protein type: Protein kinase, Ser/Thr (non-receptor); Protein kinase, Other; Oncoprotein; Kinase, protein; EC 18.104.22.168; Other group; AUR family

 LTP: The number of records in which this modification site was determined using site-specific methods.
 SS methods include amino acid sequencing, site-directed mutagenesis, modification site-specific antibodies, specific MS strategies, etc.